 - After near–Franchise Killer Star Trek: Nemesis, the torch was passed again, this time to J. J. Abrams, who used some Timey-Wimey Ball magic to softly reboot the franchise with Star Trek and follow up with Contested Sequel Star Trek Into Darkness.

 - The Force Awakens is the first full-fledged Star Wars film not to directly involve George Lucas, instead created by J. J. Abrams.
-Due to the severely Broken Base over the Prequel Trilogy, this a rare case of the B Team Sequel being more anticipated because of a changing of the guard from the original creator.
+Due to the severely Broken Base over the Prequel Trilogy, this is a rare case of the B-Team Sequel being more anticipated because of a changing of the guard from the original creator.

 - Marvel Cinematic Universe:

 - Iron Man: Iron Man and Iron Man 2 were both directed by Jon Favreau.
 Favreau refused to direct the third installment thanks to all the Executive Meddling he put up with on the first one, so Iron Man 3 ended up being directed by Shane Black.

 - Captain America: Captain America: The First Avenger was directed by Joe Johnston.
 The two sequels, Captain America: The Winter Soldier and Captain America: Civil War, were both directed by Joe and Anthony Russo.

 - Thor: Thor was directed by Kenneth Branagh.
 Patty Jenkins was brought in to direct Thor: The Dark World but was fired and replaced with Alan Taylor.
 Taylor criticized Marvel's Executive Meddling, so Thor: Ragnarok was directed by Taika Waititi.